Adygea: Politics

 The chief executive of the government of the Republic of Adygea is the Head (called "President" until May 2011), who is appointed for a five-year term.
 Proficiency in the Adyghe language is a prerequisite for the candidate.

 The current Head, Murat Kumpilov (since January 27, 2017), succeeded Aslan Tkhakushinov, initially as acting Head of the region.
 There is also a directly elected State Council (Khase or Xase—not to be confused with the Adyghe Khase, a union of Adyghe who supported Sovmen for a second term), which comprises the Council of Representatives and the Council of the Republic.
 Both councils are elected every five years and have 27 deputies each.

 The Republic sends three representatives to the parliament of the Russian Federation; one to the State Duma and the other two to the Federation Council.

 The Constitution of the Republic of Adygea was adopted on May 14, 1995.

-Divisions
+Administrative divisions

 The Republic of Adygea is administratively divided into seven districts (raions), two cities/towns, and (at a lower administrative level) five urban-type settlements.
 Municipally, the republic is divided into two urban okrugs, five urban settlements, and 46 rural settlements.